How to Estimate Total Fabric Cost for Any Sewing Project

 These are per-window estimates.
 A room with four windows scales proportionally.
 Add pattern repeat costs if applicable.

-The most accurate way to budget: calculate yardage with the [curtain fabric calculator](/fabric-calculator), then add 10–15% for your buffer, and multiply by your target price per yard.
+The most accurate way to budget: calculate yardage with the curtain fabric calculator, then add 10 to 15 percent for your buffer, and multiply by your target price per yard.

 Quilts

 Quilt costs are more complex because most quilts use multiple fabrics.
-Here's a simplified breakdown for a queen quilt (90×100 inches) using mid-range quilting cotton at $12–15/yard:
+A simplified breakdown for a queen quilt (90×100 inches) using mid-range quilting cotton at $12 to 15/yard:

 Simple 2-fabric quilt: